The Great Debate: Rome – Sì o No

 3. Piazza del Fico

 A few blocks from the chaos and masses of tourists in Piazza Navona, you will find a tiny square dominated by an enormous fig tree.
-Suprisingly, very few non-Romans ever find their way to this corner of paradise.
+Surprisingly, very few non-Romans ever find their way to this corner of paradise.
 I love the outside tables at the bar del fico as well as the cozy, very casual da Francesco whose appetizer of piping hot focaccia and San Daniele prosciutto is not to be missed.

 4. Chiostro di Bramante